aomop/MacroIBI/inst/docs/FIELD_AND_APP_GUIDE_v2.md

 - **Compilation toolchain missing (Windows):** Install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) if prompted during installation.
 - **HTML/PDF export issues:** Ensure [Pandoc](https://pandoc.org/) is available (bundled with RStudio) and that `webshot2` can find a headless browser (run `webshot2::install_phantomjs()` if needed).
 - **Blocked by network/SSL errors:** Retry on a reliable connection or download/clone the repo and install from the local path with `remotes::install_local()`.

+Please contact [Sam Swanson](sam.swanson@shakopeedakota.org) if you are encountering an issue.

 ---